 After realizing that there were more villages in need of soap than she could afford to make, she began training the women from these villages to make and sell their own soap products consisting of bar soap, powdered washing soap and liquid soap.
 By taking her knowledge to the villages and specifically by selecting the best women candidates, she helped the village women create their own sustainable businesses.
 These businesses have created income for the soapmakers family resulting in better nutritional meals, more money to pay for their children’s educational needs and began the women on their path to empowerment.
 As the women continue to make and sell soap, the money earned will provide a financial security for them as their only other source of income is seasonally produced agricultural products… mainly rice.

 With the help of her personal funds and donations from “grass roots donors”, La created and furnished a training facility in Vientiane to accommodate her training classes.
 She now trains as many as 16 women in each class providing soapmaking recipes, safety, production technique, basic training in business and sales and proper handwashing.
-Upon completion of the training, the graduates return to their home villages equipped with all of the necessary supplies and equipment to begin their own family soapmaking business which Soap4Life purchases with donations from its supporters.
+Upon completion of the 5 day training workshop, the graduates return to their home villages equipped with all of the necessary supplies and equipment to begin their own family soapmaking business which Soap4Life purchases with donations from its supporters.
 This concept has proven to be very successful.
 When the candidates are selected by La during her village visits, they commit to paying their own transportation both to and from the training.
 This investment on the candidate’s part helps insure that they will continue to make and sell their products rather than creating a “welfare system” that does not produce the same results.
 It also raises the women to a higher social level among their village peers because they have invested in their own vocational training and can now proudly display their certificate of completion in their home or shop.
 As they develop their voice in the market place, they also develop the ability to speak at village committee meetings and become a part of the village planning to improve the standard of living for all of the families… or more simply put… the women have begun the journey on the path to empowerment.